object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     item in the tuple.

 :meth:`~object.__str__`
-    This is the human-readable string output, using :term:`infix` operators, so in the example above we would expect to see `2 * y + 4 ^ (5 + x)` This looks sort of straightforward, simply associate the correct symbol with each operator class as a :term:`class attribute` and place the string representation of the operands on either side.
+    This is the human-readable string output, using :term:`infix operators
+    <infix operator>`, so in the example above we would expect to see
+    `2 * y + 4 ^ (5 + x)` This looks sort of straightforward, simply associate the correct
+    symbol with each operator class as a :term:`class attribute` and place the string representation of the operands on either side.

     The challenge is to correctly include the brackets.
 In order to do this, it is necessary to associate with every expression class a :term:`class